sklise/sinatra-warden-example/readme.md

 _This readme is copied from the original blog post [on my site](http://skli.se/2013/03/08/sinatra-warden-auth/)._

-_UPDATE 4/12/2014, the blog post is now out of date._
+_UPDATE 5/18/2014, Switched from Rack::Flash to Sinatra/Flash and added instructions for launching the app._

 In this article I'll explain the basics of authentication and Rack middleware and in the process build a complete app with [Sinatra](http://sinatrarb.com),